What is Stearic acid?

 What are the uses of stearic acid?

-Stearic acid is used mostly in the manufacture of soaps, detergents, and several other cosmetics such as shaving creams and shampoos.
+Stearic acid is used mainly in the manufacture of soaps, detergents, and several other cosmetics such as shaving creams and shampoos.
 Soaps are not produced directly from this compound, but indirectly via the saponification of stearic acid esters consisting of triglycerides.
 Stearic acid esters of ethylene glycol, glycol stearate, and glycol distearate are used in shampoos, soaps, and other daily use cosmetic items to achieve a pearly effect.

 How is stearic acid produced?